-- 1. Three or four quizzes which will constitute 35% of the final grade. - 2.
-Individual and team negotiation exercises which will constitute 30% of the final grade. - 3.
-Self evaluation, which will constitute 25% of the final grade. - 4.
-Class attendance and participation which will constitute 10% of the final grade.
+1. Three or four quizzes which will constitute 35% 2.
+Individual and team negotiation exercises which will constitute 30% 3.
+Self evaluation, which will constitute 25% 4.
+Class attendance and participation which will constitute 10%

 The Struggle for Justice

 Rumors about criminal justice systems in Asia are common and often exaggerated.
 Newspapers report that Japan is a homogenous crime-free society while they publish pictures of caning in Singapore.
 This course will introduce the student to the nature of crime and criminal justice systems in several Asian countries.
 The main focus of the course is on Japanese criminal justice.